-Finally, we believe in employee compensation systems that reward desired results.
-We are particularly proud to note that a significant portion of incentive payments to technology and manufacturing employees are based on product quality, product safety and brand protection criteria specifically designed to assure that we are all working to produce brands that consumers trust and value.
+Finally, we believe that our quality and manufacturing employees are the critical links in our quality chain.
+We also believe in employee compensation systems that reward desired results, and we have designed support and reward systems that enable and encourage our employees to make the best decisions regarding our products.
+We are particularly proud to note that a significant portion of incentive payments to technology and manufacturing employees are based on product quality, product safety and brand protection criteria specifically designed to ensure that we are all working to produce brands that consumers can continue to trust and value.